SelassieEsiape/SeptemberProject/README.md

 # Mass Password Changer

 Provides a script (show_users.yml) for listing all accounts on hosts.
-For all hosts, you can set a new password (reset_password.yml) for all non-system users.
+For all hosts, you can set a new password and SSH public key (reset_password.yml) for all non-system users (all users will need to reset their password after first login).
 This functionality provides you a nuclear option for fast containment and recovery when dealing with an incident.

 NOTE: This assumes you're not using LDAP; using this against LDAP-bound servers may result in unintended consequences.